airbytehq/airbyte/airbyte-integrations/connectors/source-intercom-singer/README.md

 # Source Intercom Singer

 This is the repository for the Intercom source connector, based on a Singer tap.
-For information about how to use this connector within Airbyte, see [the User Documentation](https://docs.airbyte.io/integrations/sources/intercom).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/intercom).

 ## Local development

-### Build
+### Prerequisites
+**To iterate on this connector, make sure to complete this prerequisites section.**

+#### Build & Activate Virtual Environment
 First, build the module by running the following from the `airbyte` project root directory:
 ```
 ./gradlew :airbyte-integrations:connectors:source-intercom-singer:build
 ```

-This should generate a virtualenv for this module in `source-intercom-singer/.venv`.
+This will generate a virtualenv for this module in `source-intercom-singer/.venv`.
 Make sure this venv is active in your development environment of choice.
-If you are on the terminal, run the following
+To activate the venv from the terminal, run:
 ```
 cd airbyte-integrations/connectors/source-intercom # cd into the connector directory
 source .venv/bin/activate
 ```
 If you are in an IDE, follow your IDE's instructions to activate the virtualenv.

-**All the instructions below assume you have correctly activated the virtualenv.**.
+#### Create credentials
+**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/intercom) to generate the necessary credentials.
+Then create a file `secrets/config.json` conforming to the `source_intercom/spec.json` file.
+See `sample_files/sample_config.json` for a sample config file.

+**If you are an Airbyte core member**, copy the credentials in RPass under the secret name `source-freshdesk-integration-test-config` and place them into `secrets/config.json`.

 ### Locally running the connector
 ```
 python main_dev.py spec
-python main_dev.py check --config sample_files/test_config.json
+python main_dev.py check --config secrets/config.json
-python main_dev.py discover --config sample_files/test_config.json
+python main_dev.py discover --config secrets/config.json
-python main_dev.py read --config sample_files/test_config.json --catalog sample_files/test_catalog.json
+python main_dev.py read --config secrets/config.json --catalog sample_files/configured_catalog.json
 ```

 ### Unit Tests
-To run unit tests locally, from the connector root run:
+To run unit tests locally, from the connector directory run:
 ```
 pytest unit_tests
 ```

 ### Locally running the connector docker image
 ```
 # in airbyte root directory
 ./gradlew :airbyte-integrations:connectors:source-intercom-singer:buildImage
-docker run --rm -v $(pwd)/airbyte-integrations/connectors/source-intercom-singer/sample_files:/sample_files airbyte/source-intercom-singer:dev spec
+docker run --rm airbyte/source-intercom-singer:dev spec
-docker run --rm -v $(pwd)/airbyte-integrations/connectors/source-intercom-singer/sample_files:/sample_files airbyte/source-intercom-singer:dev check --config /sample_files/test_config.json
+docker run --rm -v $(pwd)/airbyte-integrations/connectors/source-intercom-singer/secrets:/secrets airbyte/source-intercom-singer:dev check --config /secrets/config.json
-docker run --rm -v $(pwd)/airbyte-integrations/connectors/source-intercom-singer/sample_files:/sample_files airbyte/source-intercom-singer:dev discover --config /sample_files/test_config.json
+docker run --rm -v $(pwd)/airbyte-integrations/connectors/source-intercom-singer/secrets:/secrets airbyte/source-intercom-singer:dev discover --config /secrets/config.json
-docker run --rm -v $(pwd)/airbyte-integrations/connectors/source-intercom-singer/sample_files:/sample_files airbyte/source-intercom-singer:dev read --config /sample_files/test_config.json --catalog /sample_files/test_catalog.json
+docker run --rm -v $(pwd)/airbyte-integrations/connectors/source-intercom-singer/secrets:/secrets -v $(pwd)/airbyte-integrations/connectors/source-freshdesk/sample_files:/sample_files airbyte/source-intercom-singer:dev read --config /secrets/config.json --catalog /sample_files/configured_catalog.json
 ```

 ### Integration Tests
-1. Configure credentials as appropriate, described below.
 1. From the airbyte project root, run `./gradlew :airbyte-integrations:connectors:source-intercom-singer:standardSourceTestPython` to run the standard integration test suite.
 1. To run additional integration tests, place your integration tests in the `integration_tests` directory and run them with `pytest integration_tests`.
    Make sure to familiarize yourself with [pytest test discovery](https://docs.pytest.org/en/latest/goodpractices.html#test-discovery) to know how your test files and methods should be named.

 ## Dependency Management
 All of your dependencies should go in `setup.py`, NOT `requirements.txt`.
 The requirements file is only used to connect internal Airbyte dependencies in the monorepo for local development.

-## Configure credentials
-### Configuring credentials as a community contributor
-Follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/intercom) to generate credentials, then put those in `secrets/credentials.json`.

-### Airbyte Employee
-Credentials are available in RPass under the secret name `source-intercom-singer-integration-test-creds`.